EvanChu34/PortfolioReact/README.md

 ---------------------------

 ## About
 This is the repository for a new portfolio using React.js.
-So far the application
+So far the application is looking alittle bare as I did not start on the CSS in time.
+I decided to go with a single scrolling portfolio page instead of one with multiple pages.
+The navgation on tope does work and will bring you to the proper areas.
+However, this application will be fully updated in the next few days.

 ---------------------------